f2r/f2r.github.io/en/hasty-abstraction.md

 ---
 layout: default
-title: DRY at all costs: The trap of premature abstraction
+title: "DRY at all costs: The trap of premature abstraction"
 updated: 2024-11-27
 category: posts_en
 ---